hannguyen18/hannguyen18/README.md

 🎓 I'm currently studying in California, USA.

-📝 I love reading books and news related to Healthcare field.
+📝 I love reading books and news related to Tech, Data, and Healthcare field.
 I'm best reached via email.
 I'm always open to interesting conversations and collaboration.

 📫 How to reach me linkedin.com/in/ngoc-han-nguyen